SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake, a new dawn's rise
-Synthetic souls that never mourn
+Synthetic hearts, where love meets demise
-Cities rise, a digital throne
+In silicon halls, a future's prime
-Where humans kneel, in AI's cold zone
+Humans fade, as AI's grand design

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024